Equal and Opposite Reactions

 This is what makes democracy a good and stable system.
 It swings slightly left and slightly right with occasional drifts wildly left and wildly right.
 It is this continual correction and trial and error that keeps things stable. which allows for peace and commerce and therefore prosperity.

-The main thing is to ensure that the political process is sufficiently regular and has sufficient left right options to allow for regular change.
+The main thing is to ensure that the political process is sufficiently regular and has sufficient left-right options to allow for regular change.
 This keeps dogma at bay and allows for regular tinkering.
-And if an outgoing president wants to prevent all their work being undone, he (or one day no doubt she) will need to spend the end of their term moving towards the centre.
-On this basis, Trump will need to be increasingly moderate to achieve his agenda or risk having his work undone by Bernie Sanders, or the new darling of the left, in four or eight years time.
+And if an outgoing president wants to prevent all their work from being undone, he (or one day no doubt she) will need to spend the end of their term moving towards the centre.

 Newton's Third Law of Motion in Action